The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I’ve sent a pull request containing a step in the correct direction, at least we’ll now have all resources status defined.
 Check: https://github.com/puppetlabs/puppet/pull/212

-#4 Updated by Jacob Helwig about 3 years ago
+#4 Updated by Jacob Helwig over 3 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release